dgurnick/decouple_and_purge/README.md

 Through the ocean, the waves and the sea.
 Smile through drama and just let it be.

--- Chorus (kind of)
     The eyes without shadows
     Cold hardness of ground
     A floor without contact
     We'll see you around.

+get me out of this place
+and show me reality
+cause I think I'm losing my mind or perhaps it's just something inside

 -- TODO: probably needs a bridge
 -- TODO: another verse and chorus